Contact MSWD For More Information

 - give false credit information about you to anyone, including a credit reporting company;

 - send you anything that looks like an official document from a court or government agency if it isn’t; or

 - use a false company name.

 Engage in unfair practices when they try to collect a debt.
 For example, they may not:

 - try to collect any interest, fee, or other charge on top of the amount you owe unless the contract that created your debt – or your state law – allows the charge;

 - take or threaten to take your property unless it can be done legally; or

 If you have been treated this way by a debt collector, it is likely in violation of the FDCPA, and you may have a remedy.
 If a debt collector is found to have violated the FDCPA you may be entitled to $1,000 in statutory damages or your actual damages.

 Our firm is experienced in bringing claims under the FDCPA, and may be able to help protect you against abusive debt collection practices.
-Call our law firm today, or contact us online, and ask for Rob or Kim.
+Call our law firm today, or contact us online, and ask for Rob, Kim, or Anne.